sixteenmillimeter/intval2/Readme.md

 The INTVAL 2.0 is an open-source open-hardware intervalometer for Bolex 16mm cameras.
 It enables you to expose single frames of film at a regulated interval.
-Utilizing the 1:1 shaft in Bolex cameras (Rex 3 and later models) the INTVAL 2.0 can complete a full rotation of the shutter in either 1 or 2 seconds.
+Utilizing the 1:1 shaft in Bolex cameras (**Rex 4 and later models**) the INTVAL 2.0 can complete a full rotation of the shutter in either 1 or 2 seconds.
 This allows for a range of long exposure options when used in concert with the Rexofader.